Close

 Step 3: Complete Application Forms

-Visas are issued through Jamaica's network of consular posts and you must apply at the Jamaican consular post in the country where you live or the nearest consular post.
+Visas are issued through Jamaica's network of consular posts; apply at the Jamaican consular post in the country where you live or the nearest consular post.
 Complete all sections accurately, as incomplete applications face automatic rejection.
-Some Jamaican consulates offer online applications - check enterjamaica.gov.jm to see if this option is available in your country.
-All travelers must complete the C5 form online at enterjamaica.gov.jm before arrival to expedite the entry process.
+Separately, all travelers — including those who are visa-exempt — must complete the free C5 Electronic Passenger Declaration Form at enterjamaica.gov.jm up to 30 days before arrival; the recommended window is 24 to 48 hours before departure.

 Step 4: Submit Documents and Schedule Appointment

-Send the originals of all the following documents for your visa application to the Jamaican High Commission via recorded delivery.
+Send originals of all required documents for your visa application to the Jamaican High Commission via recorded delivery.
 Some consulates require scanning and emailing documents first before sending originals by courier.
 Arrive punctually with organized documents and be prepared for potential interviews or additional questioning.
-Note that not all Jamaica visa applications require in-person appointments - check with your specific consulate for their procedures.
+Note that not all Jamaica visa applications require in-person appointments — check with your specific consulate for their procedures.

 Step 5: Fee Payment Processing

 A payment voucher will be sent to you via email for you to pay the visa fee through your bank.
-Visa fee is payable via wire transfer.
-The fee is non-refundable.
+Visa fees are payable via wire transfer or money order.
+A non-refundable consular fee of USD 15 applies in addition to the visa fee.
+All fees are non-refundable.
 Retain payment receipts for tracking purposes.

 Step 6: Application Tracking and Processing